aesara-devs/aesara/doc/introduction.rst

 * arithmetic simplification (e.g. ``x*y/x -> y``, ``--x -> x``)
 * inserting efficient BLAS_ operations (e.g. ``GEMM``) in a variety of contexts
-* using memory aliasing to avoid calculation
+* using memory aliasing to avoid unnecessary calculations
-* using inplace operations wherever it does not interfere with aliasing
+* using in-place operations wherever it does not interfere with aliasing
-* loop fusion for elementwise sub-expressions
+* loop fusion for element-wise sub-expressions
 * improvements to numerical stability (e.g.  :math:`\log(1+\exp(x))` and :math:`\log(\sum_i \exp(x[i]))`)

-* for a complete list, see :ref:`optimizations`
+For more information see :ref:`optimizations`.

 The library that Aesara is based on, Theano, was written at the LISA_ lab to support rapid development of efficient machine learning algorithms.
 Theano was